pdjr-build/swipe-handler/README.md

 __options.container__

-A string selector (suitable for use with JavaScript's ```querySelection()``` function) or a JS reference to a DOM element whose children constitute the swipe collection.
-The value supplied is used once during instantiation of the __SwipeHandler__ and use of this setting may be inapproprate if the host document is built dynamically or asynchronously.
+A string selector (suitable for use with JavaScript's ```querySelection()``` function) or a JS reference to a DOM element whose children constitute the swipe _panel_ collection.
+The value supplied is used once during instantiation of the __SwipeHandler__ and use of this option may be inapproprate if the host document is built dynamically or asynchronously.

 Examples: { container: document.body }, { container: "#swipeables" }.